Drumstix42/TemScanner-Electron/README.md

 -   Backup/rename the existing `TemScanner.exe` file
 -   Right-click the `TemScanner.ahk` file, and select `Compile Script` to build the EXE file (**Note**: AHK v1 must be installed with the `AHK Compiler` option selected)

+## Known Issues

+If you change your game resolution, you will likely need to restart the app for the OCR to work correctly.

 # Project Development

 ### Recommended IDE Setup